Evidence against Graham Dwyer 'overwhelming', State tells appeal

 Mr Farrell said the notion that the prosecution could now say that the call data retention was not important was “unsustainable”.
 Counsel said a “big chunk” of the 47-day trial was spent on introducing call data and cell site evidence through maps and extrinsic evidence through a number of exhibits put before the jury.

-The court has now heard both side's submissions in the appeal and the court has reserved its judgment in the matter.
+The court has now heard both side’s submissions in the appeal and the court has reserved its judgement in the matter.

 Mr Justice George Birmingham, sitting with Ms Justice Isobel Kennedy and Mr Justice John Edwards, told both sides not to expect a judgement “imminently” due to the amount of material in the trial.